 Setlist: Deuce/Nothin’ To Lose/She/Firehouse/Strutter/100,000 Years/Black Diamond/Baby Let Me Go

-Here is yet another radio broadcast done by KNAC-FM.
-This recording is perhaps one of the most well known KISS bootleg recordings because it was released in 1976 as Fried Alive, one of the very first KISS bootlegs to ever be released.
-While there are various versions of the broadcast to exist in various degrees of quality, there is an audience recording that circulates of this same show.
+Here is yet another radio broadcast that was done by KNAC-FM.
+This recording is perhaps one of the most well-known KISS bootleg recordings because it was released in 1976 as Fried Alive, one of the very first KISS bootlegs to ever be released.
+While there are various versions of the broadcast exist in various degrees of quality, there is an audience recording that circulates of this same show.

 Baton Rouge, LA

 This is one of the best audience recordings that derive from the early days.
 There is some speculation as to if there were any other songs that were performed at the show and weren’t captured onto tape.
 Regardless, this recording is crankable!
 This show has been released as The Louder They Are and Fast and Furious.
 The latter features four different cover variants.